 It should be noted other health concerns can impact the efficacy of the dental implants.
 Although they do not preclude them from the procedure it only means our staff needs to be aware of when determining the best course of action.

 We will need to do a complete medical history for every patient to find out any underlying circumstances that would complicate the procedure.
 Heart conditions, diabetes, and being a cancer survivor can all complicate dental implants.
 Also, for smokers and those who have advanced gum disease, and patients who are female and either in menopause or are post-menopausal, dental implants might not work.
 Also, if patients receive treatment for those conditions, we can reconsider dental implants as an option in the future.

 Before any decision is made, an in-depth assessment needs to be completed before any treatment options can be put into place.
 Come see us at Summit Dental Group to find out more.
-We are always happy to discuss the options and the necessary steps it will take to put the dental implants in place.
+We are always happy to discuss the options and the necessary steps it will take to put one or multiple dental implants in place.
 If there are additional health concerns, we can discuss those too.
 Do not hesitate to contact us to talk it over.
 We know how important our patient's smiles are to them and want to do everything possible to improve them, so call us today.

 For more information, check out our Dental Implant FAQ!